singhaidotnish/demo_design_pattern/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-How to implement a design pattern to make a tool that has SOLID principles.
+Make a tool that is built on "SOLID" principles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>